SimonPop/lanterns/content/graph-spectrum-insights-expansion.md

 ### Intuition n°2 - Conductance

-A second intuition proposed here is based on the concept of [graph conductance](https://en.wikipedia.org/wiki/Conductance_(graph)).
+This second intuition is based on the concept of [graph conductance](https://en.wikipedia.org/wiki/Conductance_(graph)).

 This measure is given by the following formula: